Self Guided Visits

 Allow 1.5 to 2 hours for a tour of the indoor exhibits and outdoor trails.

 School groups of ten or more during the September to mid-June school year:

 Classroom teacher and school staff are free.
-One chaperone is required for every 10 students and is admitted free.
-Additional chaperones are $16 each.
+One chaperone is recommended for every 10 students and is admitted free.
+Additional chaperones are $18 each.